abled007/Music-Horizon/README.md

     - Postresql

 ## User Stories:
+- As a user I want to play any song I want.
-As a user I want to sign in to my account
+- As a user I want to be able to create my own playlist.
+- As a user I want to browse different genres of music
-As a user I want to like my favorite songs
+- As a user I want to like songs and playlists
-As a user I want to create a playlist
+- As a user I want to see the current song I'm playng
-As a user I want to add songs to a playlist
+- As a user I want a profile page
-As a user I want to check my profile
+- As a user I want to edit my profile
-As a user I want to browse different playlists
+- As a user I want to